addavriance/cloudflare_bypass/README.md

 4. Run the script: `python cloudflare_bypass.py`.
 5. The script will initiate the bypass process and display the retrieved HTML content in the console.

-Please note that for Windows users, you need to provide your ZenRows token to make requests.
+Please note that, you may need to provide your ZenRows token to make requests if default bypass methond doesn't work.

-## Disclaimer
-This script is intended for educational and research purposes only.
-Use it responsibly and respect the website's terms of service and captcha protection.